Ircam-WAM/mezzanine-organization/README.rst

 # Local install

 You may want to install the project on your local environment instead of docker to use different tools (linter etc..).
+If you're using OSX, you may want to avoid using Docker For Mac because of a [high CPU utilization issue](https://github.com/docker/for-mac/issues/1759)

 ## Dependencies